minuuva/Human-Age-Prediction/README.md

 # Human Age Predictor
-🧑‍⚕️ Age Prediction Using Health and Lifestyle Factors
+🧑‍⚕️ Age Prediction Using Health and Lifestyle Variables

 📄 Project Overview
 This project aims to predict a person's age based on various health and lifestyle factors using Ordinary Least Squares (OLS) regression.
 The model was developed on a dataset containing attributes such as height, bone density, vision, hearing, cognitive function, stress levels, and physical activity.
 The goal is to create a tool for accurately predicting age, which can have applications in personalized healthcare and wellness programs.